-1. Settle in and become a confident learner Why?
+1. Become a confident learner Why?
 Children thrive when they feel safe, valued and loved.
-Emotional self- regulation is a critical support for development and learning.
-First milestone: children make a strong relationship with their key person.
+Emotional self-regulation is a critical support for development and learning.
+First milestone: Children make a strong relationship with their key person.
 Increasingly, they separate confidently from their parent at the start of the session and become involved in their play.
 They use their key person as a 'secure base' throughout the session, 'touching base' as/when needed.
-Where children need individualised and additional help, this will be offered promptly.
-Help includes; individual meetings with parents to map a way forward.
-Early Help support for parenting; Triple P parenting.
+All parents are offered a home visit for their child, and a nursery visit.
+Induction with parents, baselines, Learning Maps and discussions throughout the year enable adults to plan from the individual children's interests Where children need individualised and additional help, this will be offered promptly.
+Help includes; individual meetings with parents to map a way forward, Early Help support for parenting; Triple P parenting strategies.
+Adults demonstrate how to manage conflict and resolutions and support the children positively with this.
 As children grow in confidence, their involvement in nursery activities deepens.
 They explore a wider range of activities.
 They play for longer periods of time.
-They play alongside friends.
-They play collaboratively.
+Component Spend time at Nursery managing their emotions with support.
+Second milestone : Children take part in pretend play, communicating and negotiating with their friends.
+Children play alongside friends before they play collaboratively.
 They develop their 'pretend play'.
-Component Spend time at Nursery managing their emotions with support.
-Second milestone : children take part in pretend play, communicating and negotiating with their friends.
 As children's engagement and perseverance grows, they either challenge themselves with more difficult activities, or they respond positively to adults challenging them.
 Component Spend 5 minutes or more in pretend play with another child.
-Third milestone: children persevere with difficulties.
-They make comments about their learning and play in their Learning Journey folders and show pleasure and pride in what they have done.
-As children play and learn more collaboratively, over longer time periods, and taking part in more challenging activities, they talk about and reflect on their learning.
-Component Talk about what they are doing or have done using the words 'thinking' or 'learning.'
-Final milestone : (Composite) Children reflect on their learning, through their Learning Journeys.
-They comment on their 'thinking' and the ways they go about their learning.
+Third milestone : Children persevere with difficulties.
+They comment on their play and Learning Journey showing pleasure and pride in what they have done.
+As children play and learn more collaboratively, over longer time periods, and take part in more challenging activities, they talk about and reflect on their learning.
+Component Talk about what they are doing or have done, reflecting on their learning.
+Final milestone : (Composite) Children reflect on their learning in conversations and when looking at their Learning Journeys.
+They are ready for learning.
+They comment on their thinking and the ways they go about their learning.
 They reflect on what helps them to persevere through difficulties and what helps them when they find things hard.
 Children show they are developing their metacognition.

-Vocabulary : persevere, challenge, expert, confidence, collaborate Januariar y . persevere, chancinge, exper d sommerioe, conaborate
+Vocabulary: persevere, challenge, expert, confidence, collaborate, practise